fengyun21/canvas-instagram-filters/README.md

-# Color Burn, Multiply, and other Blend Modes in HTML5 Canvas
+# Instagram-style filters in HTML5 Canvas

 [Instagram](https://www.instagram.com/) made us all fall in love with image filters.
 A well-chosen filter can augment the best parts of a